karolina Buchner eichler house

 It’s almost superfluous to say that the people at Klopf are deeply influenced by Mid-century Californian architects and projects like the Case Study House Program.

-Eichler home renovation by Klopf Architecture
+3. Eichler House renovation by Klopf Architecture

 The Kenaston House is a good instance of E. Stewart Williams approach.
 Whereas all the mid-century hallmarks are there, there is a rich warmth to the design.
 In this regard, perhaps the distinguishing feature is the prevalence of walnut panelled walls, finished, polished in light brown.